Skip to content

 Birding safaris

-According to Birdlife International, Nyungwe National Park has over 300 bird species of which 27 can only be found in the Albertine region.
-From the Albertine Rift endemics to the Forest endemics, the species include the Archer’s Robin-Chat, Barred long Tailed Cuckoo, Blue Turaco, Chapin’s flycatcher, Doherty’s Bush Shrikes.
+According to Birdlife International, Nyungwe National Park has over 300 bird species, of which 27 can only be found in the Albertine region.
+From the Albertine Rift endemics to the Forest endemics, the species include the Archer’s Robin-Chat, Barred long-tailed cuckoo, Blue Turaco, Chapin’s flycatcher, and Doherty’s Bush Shrikes.

 Biking through the Congo Nile Trail

-The Congo Nile Trail passes through Nyungwe National Park allowing visitors to bike through this particular section.
-The Congo Nile Trial offers perfect opportunities to explore the park as a whole.
+The Congo Nile Trail passes through Nyungwe National Park, allowing visitors to bike through this particular section.
+The Congo Nile Trail offers perfect opportunities to explore the park as a whole.
 As one meanders through the trail by bike, they are bound to encounter countless bird species, primates, and other forest wildlife.

 Nature walks and Hikes

-There are 13 hiking trails in Nyungwe national park.
-Covering 130km and can be done within a week.
-The main trails are the Bigugu Trial, Ngabwe Trail, Canopy Trail, Kamiranzovu Marsh Trail, Congo Nile Trail, Bigugu Trail, Igishigishigi Trail, Karamba Birding Trail, Irebero Trail, Isumo Waterfall Trail, Imbaraga Trail, Umugote Trail, Muzimu Trail, Rukuzi Trail, and Umuyove Trail.
+There are 13 hiking trails in Nyungwe National Park.
+Covering 130km can be done within a week.
+The main trails are the Bigugu Trail, Ngabwe Trail, Canopy Trail, Kamiranzovu Marsh Trail, Congo Nile Trail, Bigugu Trail, Igishigishigi Trail, Karamba Birding Trail, Irebero Trail, Isumo Waterfall Trail, Imbaraga Trail, Umugote Trail, Muzimu Trail, Rukuzi Trail, and Umuyove Trail.

 Fitness is needed to enjoy your nature walk because the terrain is unpredictable.
 Look out for primates, birds, butterflies, rivers, insects, and much more.